kparc/kcc/README.md

 **Implicit arguments** is an uncommon feature, most languages require you to explicitly declare function arguments.
-Of course you can also do that in k if you want to, but if you don't, a function can have up to three implicit arguments called `x`, `y` and `z`, which basically means you declare them by simply referencing them in the function body.
+Of course you can also do that in k if you want to, but if you don't, a function can have up to three implicit arguments called `x`, `y` and `z`, which means you declare them by simply referencing them in the function body.
 It is an extremely convinient feature, not nearly as scary as it sounds:

 ```q